JoJammin/JoJammin/README.md

 ### Projects
 ---

+### Careshield AI 'Complete'
+Developed a tool intended to serve healthcare clinics in underserved communities.
+Ingests data from nmap and server logs, provides a risk score and severity rating.
+Claude API is connected to provide plain-language analysis for non-technical healthcare professionals.

+---

 ### Home network vulnerability assessment `Complete`
 Credentialed scan of my home network using Tenable Nessus Professional and Nmap on Parrot OS.
 Identified and remediated two findings: SMB signing not required (CVSS 5.3) and remote IP forwarding enabled on the Proxmox hypervisor (CVSS 6.5).
 Produced a formal vulnerability report and remediation plan.
 Scored 200/200.